 Timing is everything, in life and in retail!
-JIT is a method of inventory management that allows you to maximize your on-hand inventory and open to buy dollars, all while capitalizing on sales using key timing factors as the basis for strategic decision making.
+Just In Time (JIT) is a method of inventory management that allows you to maximize your on-hand inventory and open to buy dollars, all while capitalizing on sales using key timing factors as the basis for strategic decision making.
 This system balances the needs of your company, the demand from your customers, shipping times of vendors, and real-time sales forecasting.
 No matter what size your company is, cash flow and warehouse space will always be finite.
-This is why JIT is important to companies in today’s market.
+This is why Just In Time Inventory Management is important to companies in today’s market.

 How does STORIS Calculate Optimal Timing?

-STORIS has JIT capabilities available to help your merchandising team make optimal decisions.
+STORIS is a furniture Just In Time Inventory System with capabilities that help your merchandising team make optimal decisions.
 Calculations for accurate Just In Time Inventory Management have grown more sophisticated over the years.
 STORIS does all of the calculations required for this process automatically through our Advanced Buying Tools, saving you time and resources, all while helping you make better business decisions.

 By using a complex dataset from within the system, STORIS consolidates the information into an easy to understand report we like to call “Replenish Stock Inventory Based on Sales Rate.”
 This report monitors your rate of sale, current inventory, anticipated inventory receipts, and vendor lead times.
 STORIS then creates recommendations for purchases.
 STORIS can also go a step further and automatically generate purchase orders from those recommendations.

-Just in Time, by its nature, matches cash flow with sales.
-This methodology allows you to cycle your inventory in a way that allows you to sell more with less inventory, therefore increasing turns in your warehouse.
+Just in Time Inventory Management, by its nature, matches cash flow with sales.
+This methodology enables you to cycle your inventory in a way that allows you to sell more with less inventory, therefore increasing turns in your warehouse.
 If you know the flow of your inventory supply chain, you can anticipate needs, rather than reacting to inventory shortages.
-By minimizing inventory, the Just in Time system frees up resources to utilize elsewhere in the company.
+By minimizing inventory, the Just In Time system frees up resources to utilize elsewhere in the company.

 The Foundation of Understanding Inventory